hs950559/coryrylan.com/_posts/2016-09-19-build-a-angular-modal-dialog-with-angular-animate.md

 description: Learn how to build your own Angular 2 modal dialog with Angular Animate
 keywords: Cory Rylan, Angular 2, Angular, Animate
 tags: Angular, Angular2
-date: 2016-09-18
+date: 2016-09-19
 permalink: /blog/build-a-angular-modal-dialog-with-angular-animate
 demo: http://plnkr.co/edit/AuFMJVHpk9OaLr62puS1?p=preview
 ---

-Angular being a full fledged framework provides a lot of functionality for us developers right out of the box.
+Angular is full fledged framework which provides a lot of functionality for developers right out of the box.
-In this post we are going to build our own modal dialog.
+In this post we are going to build our own modal dialog in the latest Angular 2.x.
 This will be simplistic example compared to a modal dialog from a UI kit like [Kendo UI](http://www.telerik.com/kendo-angular-ui/).
 In our example we will learn how to use Angular Animate, two way data binding, and ngContent for easy integration into our application.
 If you want to skip to the live code example check out the link at the bottom of the page.
+This post is slightly more advanced and assumes the basic knowledge of Angular 2 and its template syntax.
 Here is a brief look at what our final component will look like.

 <video src="/assets/video/posts/2016-15-09-build-a-angular-modal-dialog-with-angular-animate/angular-modal-dialog.mp4" autoplay loop controls class="float-center col-5--max" style="border: 2px solid #ccc;"></video>

-Fist lets start with our top level app component template.
+First lets start with our top level app component template.
 In this template we will have just a single button to toggle our dialog to open and close.
 Here we will also see how we interact with our custom dialog in other components.

 <pre class="language-html">